 I recently took a train from Malaysia to southern Thailand and I was reminded of all the shit things that go along with travel in these parts.

-Oh, and I looked nothing like one of those cool backpackers while I was traveling.
+Oh, and for the record, I looked nothing like one of those cool backpackers while I was traveling.

-I had a fucking bright yellow rolling bag because my back can’t be bothered to carry around my stuff; I wore fluorescent colored sneakers because the thought of wearing sandals in the train bathroom is enough to make me throw up in my mouth (think squat toilets up on a platform with the hole opening directly to the tracks beneath you.
+I had a fucking bright yellow rollie bag because my back can’t be bothered to carry around my stuff; I wore fluorescent colored sneakers because the thought of wearing sandals in the train bathroom is enough to make me throw up in my mouth (think squat toilets up on a platform with the hole opening directly onto the tracks beneath you.
 Let’s just say the splash factor will forever be in my mind).
-I had a floral reusable shopping bag to tote my extra shit, and I wore a big floppy red sun hat which doesn’t fit my head anymore on account of my new haircut, so I looked like a bald person with a tiny head.
+I had a floral reusable shopping bag to tote my extra shit, and I wore a big floppy red sun hat which is too big for my small head.